NVIDIA/NeMo-Run/docs/admin/integrations/index.md

 (admin-integrations)=
 # Integrations

-Use the following Admin guides to set up integrations for NeMo Curator in a production environment.
+Use the following Admin guides to set up integrations for NeMo Run in a production environment.

 ## Prerequisites